telekom/canary-bot/README.md

 ### 2. SetupConfiguration (`mesh/config.go@SetupConfiguration`)

-Have look at the struct for detailed information.
-Please checkout the [documentation](#documentation) below.
+Have a look at the struct for detailed information.
+Please check out the [documentation](#documentation) below.

 ## Code of Conduct